blurrycontour/zuul-gerrit/doc/source/job-content.rst

 enqueued in a pipeline are git references, and therefore share some attributes in common.
 But other attributes may vary based on the type of item.

+In the case of circular dependencies, a queue item may have multiple changes associated with it, and if jobs are deduplicated, then a single build may be run for multiple changes.
+In these cases, Zuul will select one of the queue item's changes to supply values for variables related to the queue item's change.
+The selected change may be the change that triggered the item to be enqueued, or it may not.
+Beyond the fact that the change will be one of the item's changes, this behavior should not be relied upon.

 .. var:: zuul